-Branching is very useful part of project management and software development life cycle.
-Branches are generally useful when we start work on new modules of any project.
-It also uses when two development teams works on same project but from different location.
-They can create separate branch for each team and merge them on task completed.
+Branching is very useful part of project management and software development lifecycle.
+Branches are generally used when we start work on new modules of any project.
+It also uses when two development teams work on the same project but from a different location.
+They can create a separate branch for each team and merge them on the task completed.

 This tutorial will help you will simple steps to how to create Git branches and switching between branches.

 Use -b switch to create new branch with ‘git checkout’ command’.
 As per below command will create new branch and switch to new branch automatically.

 $ git checkout -b stage1 Switched to a new branch 'stage1'

 This will list all branches used in current working git repository.
 The branch name start with “ * ” shows your current active branch, in which you are working on.